LeakeyMaina/MKODI/README.md

 # MKODI

-MKODI is a cloud based rental property management system that enables Landlords to manage their rental properties, receive digital rental payments from their tenants and comply with the Kenya Revenue Authority monthly Income tax remitance requirements.
+MKODI is a cloud based rental property management system that enables Landlords to manage their rental properties, receive digital rental payments from their tenants and comply with the Kenya Revenue Authority Monthly Rental Income Tax remitance requirements.

-The system automatically issues rental invoices for due rent and sends receipts for payments received from tenants.It integrates with mobile payment providers and other financial instituitions to enable the landlord to receive digital rental payments from their tenants.

-It maintains a landlord's financial and accounting records for their properties and enables them to to file and remit their monthly rental income tax to the Kenya Revenue Authority.

 The system is composed of the following modules